ChenglongWang/GAME-Net/README.md

 1. You already performed some DFT calculations with VASP and want to compare the performance of the GNN models with the ground-truth provided by your data.
 In this case, the main scripts and files you will work with are `GNNvsDFT.py` and `GNNvsDFT.ipynb`.

 2. You have no DFT data for a specific system and want to get an estimation from our trained Graph Neural Networks.
 In this case, you will play with `interactive_graph_creator.py`, a GNN interface connected to the [ChemSpider](https://www.chemspider.com) database to help you draw the graph related to your specific case, providing the ground state energy of the system and the adsorption energy.
-See the demos in the "Media" directory.
+See the demos in the `Media` directory.

     `python interactive_graph_creator.py`
 ### Training mode

-The DFT datasets are stored in [ioChem-BD](https://doi.org/10.19061/iochem-bd-1-257), and the needed samples for the GNN are in the FG_dataset folder.
+The DFT datasets are stored in [ioChem-BD](https://doi.org/10.19061/iochem-bd-1-257), and the needed samples for the GNN are in the `FG_dataset` folder.
 Within this mode, you can choose among two available ways to use the GNN:

 1. Perform a model training with your own model architecture and hyperparameter setting: To do so, follow the instructions provided in the Jupyter notebook `train_GNN.ipynb`, or directly run the script `train_GNN.py`.
 The hyperparameter settings must be provided via a toml file.
 Once created, type: